 It’s best known for email marketing, but Constant Contact offers additional services beyond that.
 Here’s an overview of the different services you can get from Constant Contact, complete with pricing info.

-If you’re a solopreneur or microbusiness, Core offers essential social media and email marketing features:
+If you’re a solopreneur or microbusiness, Lite offers essential social media and email marketing features:

 - Hundreds of customizable templates